jsinkers/notes/_notebooks/comp_sys/14_summary.md

 ### Message Digests

 - method that provides authentication but not secrecy
-- don't need to encrypt entire message
+- don't need to encrypt entire message (i.e. suited to large documents)
 - much faster digital signature
 - **MD: message digest/hash:** one-way hash function goes from plaintext to fixed-length bit string
+  - lossy-compression function
 - **MD/cryptographic hash properties**:
   - given P, it is easy to compute MD(P)
   - given MD(P), it is effectively impossible to find P